Impression And Mouth Preparation

 2. Lateral: buccinator

-3. Medial: Pterygomandibular raphe & superior constrictor
+3. Medial: Pterygomandibular raphe and superior constrictor

 Impression And Mouth Preparation Pear Shaped Pad

-• Pterygomandibular raphe:
+• Pterygomandibular Raphe:

-• Extend: Hamular process to mylohyoid ridge
+• Extend: Hamular process to the mylohyoid ridge

-• Muscles attached:
+• Muscles Attached:

 • Postero- medially- superior constrictor